Aggregate-Intellect/Sherpa4Modeling/clevr-human/README.md

 ## Run Question Answering

 Run the `python -m scripts.run_qa ` command to run the question answering task.
 The command has several arguments to control the behavior of the script.
-Use the `--help` argument to see the available options.
+Use the `--help` argument to see the available options:

-Arguments:
-options:

   * **-h, --help**: show this help message and exit
   * **--dataset_name**: Name of the processed dataset on HuggingFace.
 Default is `Dogdays/clevr_subset`.
 You normally don't need to change this unless you have created your own dataset.